2026 Michigan Medical Device Summit

 U.S. Food & Drug Administration

-Conference Agenda Highlights
+FULL Conference Agenda

 Medical technology is entering a period of unprecedented change.
 AI-enabled devices, evolving regulatory expectations, shifting supply chains, and mounting pressure to demonstrate value are reshaping the industry's future.
 This executive leadership panel explores the strategic decisions manufacturers are making today to remain competitive and drive innovation tomorrow.